soilspectroscopy/ossl-manual/docs/025-modeling.md

 dominate the prediction model.

 The global layers (global land mask at 1-km spatial resolution) are listed at <https://github.com/soilspectroscopy/ossl-models> and are available as a Cloud-service / Cloud-Optimized GeoTIFFs.
-The process of spatial overlay for new prediction locations, however, can significantly increase prediction time, so something to be aware.
+The process of spatial overlay for new prediction locations, however, can significantly increase prediction time, so something to be aware of.

 ### Predicting soil properties using VisNIR spectra

-Finally, we can also load VisNIR spectra and predict values using the same function:
+We can also load VisNIR spectra (reflectances) and predict values using the same function:

 ```r